udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 * Other Attributes

-  In addition to the above attributes that usually can not be changed once identified, assets also have mutable attributes that can be updated after issuance, such as the amount of fungible assets (e.g., 1 kg of gold, or 500 tonnes of apples), the state of the asset (leased, unused, listed, etc.), ownership, proof of assets, description, etc.
+  In addition to the above attributes that usually can not be changed once identified, assets also have mutable attributes that can be updated after issuance, such as the amount of fungible assets (e.g., 1 kg of gold, or 500 tones of apples), the state of the asset (leased, unused, listed, etc.), ownership, proof of assets, description, etc.

 ###### 5.1.2 Asset MetaData